wenkokke/pandoc-filters/possessive_cite/README.md

 The filter must be run after `--citeproc`, and all citations must be fully resolved.

 The filter currently inlines the author name for every target, including LaTeX, which might give inconsistent results when, *e.g.*, Pandoc and natbib disagree on the maximum number of author names to list before using *et al*.
-It is easy to adapt the code to output a command such as `\citepos`, see [this StackExchange answer](https://tex.stackexchange.com/a/125706):
+It is easy to adapt the code to output a command such as `\citepos`, see [this StackExchange answer].
 ```latex
 \usepackage{natbib}
 \usepackage{etoolbox}